tkurtbond/tkurtbond.github.io/pending/retro-clones.rst

 • `Dark Dungeons`_ (DDFreePDF_, DDHardback_, DDSoftcover_, DDDeluxe_)

   This is a retro-clone of The D&D Rules Cyclopedia.
-With the RC available in PDD, the urgency for this seems less.
+With the RC available in PDF and Print-on-Demand, the urgency for this seems less.

+  `Dark Dungeons` does have changes from the Rules Cyclopedia, integrating some optional rules, extrapolating, clarifying and adjusting other rules, and integrating rules for Immortals.
+It does not include the Mystara setting and cosmology elements.

   .. _Dark Dungeons: https://gurbintrollgames.wordpress.com/dark-dungeons/
   .. _DDFreePDF: https://www.drivethrurpg.com/product/177410/Dark-Dungeons